Rendezvous in Paris (1982 film)

-Rendezvous in Paris is a 1982 psychological thriller film written and directed by Gabi Kubach, based on the 1935 novel Das große Einmaleins by Vicki Baum.
+Rendezvous in Paris is a 1982 psychological thriller film written and directed by Gabi Kubach, based on the 1935 novel Das große Einmaleins (Men Never Know) by Vicki Baum.
 The film stars Claude Jade, Harald Kuhlmann, Barry Stokes and Vérénice Rudolph.

 Plot

 In Berlin in 1930, sensitive Evelyne Droste leads a sheltered life married to respectable lawyer Kurt.
 The children are cared for by a governess and a nanny, and she feels somehow superfluous and unfulfilled on a personal level.
 But when she meets the American Frank Davies at a party, her passion and vitality return.
 Evelyn finally agrees to Frank's invitation for a weekend in Paris.
 But while Evelyn puts her middle-class life on the line, for Frank it is perhaps only an adventure.